Priority review: Extension to ebola virus

 In December 2014, the Senate approved a bill that would add the Ebola virus to the Priority Review Voucher List.
 The bill, S. 2917—Adding Ebola to the FDA Priority Review Voucher Program Act, was introduced by Senator Tom Harkin on November 12, 2014.
 President Obama signed it on December 16, and it became Public Law 113-233.
 Forty-five Senators cosponsored the bill (26 Democrats and 19 Republicans).
 This act also eliminated the differences between tropical disease and pediatric disease vouchers, but allowing both to be sold an unlimited number of times and be used after a 90-day notification period to the FDA.

 On a technical level, S. 2917 added "Filoviruses" to the priority review list.
 The Ebola virus is a type of Filovirus.
 According to the Congressional Budget Office, enactment of the law does not have an effect on the federal budget.

 Extension for medical countermeasures

 The Senate's Medical Countermeasure Innovation Act of 2016 proposed adding a new category of drugs to the priority review voucher program.
 In 2016, it was confirmed that the approval of drugs for medical countermeasures would be eligible to earn a priority review voucher.
 Medical countermeasures are drugs to "prevent or treat harm from a biological, chemical, radiological or nuclear agent identified as a material threat".

 Proposed adoption by European Medicines Agency

 Writing in The Lancet, David Ridley and Alfonso Calles Sánchez proposed extending the voucher to the European Union.
 The proposed EU voucher would provide priority regulatory review through the European Medicines Agency, as well as accelerated pricing and reimbursement decisions by EU member states.
+However, the proposal was not included in the 2025 reform of the EU pharmaceutical legislation.